 But the American assumption emerged "contemporary with the Cotton Kingdom, which was its most sinister contradiction."
 The complex interaction of these axes - bourgeois and proletarian, white worker and nonwhite worker, and, increasingly, citizen and noncitizen, patriot and dually-loyal traitor, concrete laborer and out-of-touch activist - is what currently seems to 'polarize' American civil society.
 It is what makes arriving at summary judgments of Trump's electorate so difficult - not only is this new wave of right-wing retributive violence outpacing and outmoding our old concepts and schemas, it is taking shape in an effectively self-contained information ecosystem; we only regularly encounter it downstream of algorithmic sorting on social media platforms, or simply don't unless we poke around on other forums.
 Who uses Truth Social, much less Lesswrong or SomethingAwful?
 Does Silicon Valley's tech-entrepreneur culture seem contiguous with our urban, liberal sensibilities?
-The new Trump administration should force a serious, sustained reflection on the left-liberal media ecosystem's total separation from anything other than a vanishing layer of professionals, students, and other members of the mediating middle classes: we talk a lot, for example, about the 'white working class,' but sustained investigations of rural political economy are slim.
-The truth is that there are whole separate worlds nestled throughout America, partitioned along racial and class lines.
-Our failure to breach between these spheres reflects a combination of subjective failures and an objective hardening of the complex that we've previously termed the color line, but if we intend to make the most of crises to come, we have to start by refusing to compose ourselves along the lines handed down by the ruling bloc.

-and maintaining the relative integrity of the market in general.
+The new Trump administration should force a serious, susinto the big bourgeoisie by preferential treatment by the administration.
+On the one hand, this is still a competitive market in the Trump administration, hence Sam Altman's marginal role in recent months and OpenAI's faltering performance since the Deepseek fiasco; on the other hand, this competitive quality of federal-private partnerships through DOGE-adjacency and backchanneling seems to be the point of the new arrangement: to force Trump's bourgeois allies to vie for his favor, giving him an artificially-maintained upper hand and allowing him to perform, in effect, the role of any capitalist state: both encouraging conflict between individual capitalists and maintaining the relative integrity of the market in general.
 (This role does not extend to his foreign relations or fiscal policy - but the capitalists who will profit most from recent chaos are the DOGE clique, artificially privileged over the other transnational capitals with interests and headquarters housed in the United States.
 The notion of an "American firm" might have been in decline for the two decades prior to Trump's inauguration, but DOGE, as a coordinating body and a formalization of Trump's prior back-channel relations with Silicon Valley billionaires, has given it new meaning.)

 Loose Ends - A few important corners of the administration are missing from this list.
 The landlords are spread out between Blackrock and other asset managers on one hand and big agricultural firms on the other.
 The latter have their own internal conflicts with other, less-capitalized farms, all of whom have to fight on the top end over continued subsidies and on the bottom end against their workforce, especially in the Southwest, where farm labor is far more Latino and organized than elsewhere.
 The farmer subsidies, and the image of the self-made small proprietor, were the backbone of the old Trump campaign's image, but as his early attempt to freeze agricultural subsidies showed, they no longer play the same role in the movement's messaging or self-understanding.
-Instead of Bannon, Tom Cotton and the old guard, who represented a Dixiecrat conservatism at home in the American South and in the rural regions of the Midwest, Elon and the rest of the Silicon Valley bourgeoisie fulfill a role demanded by what DuBois called the "American assumption": "that wealth is mainly the result of its owner's effort and that any average worker can by thrift become a capitalist."
-The nouveau-riche Silicon Valley billionaires, like Trump during his own first term, occupy a contradictory position in the discourse and self-understanding of the Trump voter: they simultaneously hang, suspended in mid-air, at the most distant station from their supporters, termed geniuses and supra-generational talents; but in the background, no matter how ridiculous it might appear power, beginning in the seventies, but which have also propped up a new monetary order, or, as Miran puts it, have "facilitate[d] non-Americans trading with each other."
+Instead of Bannon, Tom Cotton and currency distortions and contributed... to unsustainable trade deficits."
+Those trade deficits look like economic restructuring which displaced fixed capital to markets with lower-priced commodity labor power, beginning in the seventies, but which have also propped up a new monetary order, or, as Miran puts it, have "facilitate[d] non-Americans trading with each other."
 A shift in the opposite direction would happen even as Chinese fixed capital struggles to reterritorialize to Africa, and 'premature deindustrialization' creates simultaneous surplus populations and ballooning service sectors in countries targeted by late-breaking foreign investment.